cristopher-campos/e/README.md

         }

-        // Function to hide all game containers function hideAllGames() {
+        // Function to hide all game containers (used when switching games or returning to main menu) function hideAllGames() {
             asteroidGameContainer.classList.add('hidden');
             memoramaGameContainer.classList.add('hidden');